 “I enjoy helping to connect people with the library materials they want, whether it’s a beloved children’s book, articles for a research paper, or the latest thriller by a favorite author.
 I especially love our Pennsylvania Room, with its local history treasures, and think it’s a great asset to our library and community.
 I am available to visit and speak to your group about the library, or to read to classes or homeschooling groups.”

-Known as Miss Cindi to the many children who have participated in our Preschool Story Hour and Summer Reading Program (currently Summer Quest), Cynthia is our expert on children’s programming.
-She’s also the person to talk to if you need or want an item which isn’t in our collection.
+Known as Miss Cindi to the many children who passed through our Preschool Story Hour and Summer Reading Program when she led them, she is the person to talk to if you need or want an item which isn’t in our collection.
 She will do her best to get it for you from another library.